 If no divorce action has been filed then you are not legally obligated to pay.
 However, depending upon how the divorce case resolves, you may be obligated to pay some money towards the mortgage if you ultimately are going to receive money from the equity in the house.
 If there is no money coming to...Read more »

 I was granted a divorce dec 2013.
 The attorney never filed for a final decree until a week ago and called it an out of time motion.
 The divorce was cut and dry the marriage settlement was filed the same day.
 I have paid thousands of dollars in the meantime and now have as another court date.
 We...
 Read more »

 It means that the time to file the documents "in time" (within a prescribed period of time - e.g. 30 days for Decision pending Entry of Final Judgement or within 30 days of three months and one day having elapsed for the Final Judgment) has lapsed.
-Generally, if the "cut and dry" agreement is still...Read more »
+Generally, if the "cut and...Read more »

 " (a) In the event of a final judgment of divorce, whether absolute or otherwise, where one party to the divorce was at the time of the entry of the judgment for divorce a member of a health plan providing family...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.